 As of June 30, 2020, the total cash and investments are $179 million, or 77% of ACR total assets; compared to $163M (77%) at the end of fiscal year 2019.

 The investment portfolio remains invested in a mix of equity and fixed-income mutual funds with an allocation to stocks and bonds in line with long-term objectives of capital appreciation.
-ACR maintains a disciplined investment approach, which has proven successful over the longer term.
+While the ACR did experience fiscal year performance below targeted benchmarks in 2020, it maintains a disciplined investment approach, which has proven successful over the longer term.

-ACR is committed to reinvesting surpluses in initiatives and activities that support the strategic plan.
-ACR earmarked dollars from the 2017 & 2018 surpluses to accelerate support for proprietary software tools that support the accreditation process and to implement a new customer relationship management software to enhance the member experience and provide a more integrated view of ACR’s customers across programs.
+The ACR is committed to reinvesting surpluses into initiatives and activities that support the strategic plan.
+The ACR earmarked dollars from the 2017 and 2018 surpluses to accelerate support for proprietary software tools that support the accreditation process and to implement new customer relationship management software to enhance the member experience and provide a more integrated view of ACR customers across programs.